The Best Home Remedies for Indigestion

-4. Fennel or Caraway
+Fennel and Caraway

-Take deglycyrrhizinated licorice, or DGL, sold in health food stores.
+No, we’re not talking about the black licorice from the candy aisle.
+Most of the health benefits of licorice are exclusive to deglycyrrhizinated licorice, or DGL, sold in health food stores.
 This product soothes stomach upset and indigestion by coating the lining of the stomach.

 Some people claim that drinking a plain old cup of hot water eases indigestion.
 Warm ginger ale, lemon-lime soda, or flat cola are also said to soothe an upset stomach.

-7. Cider Vinegar
+Apple Cider Vinegar

 Stir a teaspoon of baking soda into a glass of water and drink it.
 If your stomach is too acidic, this solution neutralizes stomach acid and also helps relieve painful gas.
-Because in very rare cases baking soda can explode in the stomach and cause tears, some experts recommend adding a few drops of lemon juice to dispel some of the gas before it hits your stomach.